dqops/dqo/docs/integrations/airflow/dbt/dbt-cloud-table-status-use-case.md

 ![dbt-use-case-2](https://dqops.com/docs/images/integrations/airflow/dbt/dbt-cloud-table-status/dbt-cloud-table-status-2.png)

-It will protect the execution of loading task in the future, when issues appears.
+It will protect the execution of the loading task in the future, when issues appear.

 ## Checks execution after the dbt load job